SEKOIA-IO/documentation/docs/operation_center/playbook_overview.md

 ### CODE feature
 In addition of the RUN feature, the values of the playbook execution can be displayed in section, juste `next to the RUN button`.

-In order to set information parameters to an actionable, the Copy-Past feature create small sections of content written in JINJA.
+In order to set information parameters to a `Block`, the Copy-Past feature create small sections of content written in JINJA.
 > For more information on this language, please follow this [documentation](https://jinja.palletsprojects.com/en/2.10.x/templates/).

 It is possible to test your JINJA code on a JSON file (Copy-Past the CODE of your playbook AND remove the nodes) with this small python script: